Getting started

 Simple self-pay care.

-Most patients pay $200 per month once stable.
+The first visit is a flat self-pay fee.
+Ongoing visit fees depend on your plan.
 Insurance is not required.
 There are no prior authorizations or coverage delays.

 Medication cost at the pharmacy is separate and often low.